 Jake Weissman – Director

-Jake is the third generation of his family carrying on the Willow Lake tradition – his grandmother founded Willow Lake and Jake started attending camp at age 4.
-As an adult, Jake has grown up through the ranks beginning as a camp counselor and then a specialist, an outdoor adventure supervisor, and now the director.
+Jake is the third generation of his family carrying on the Willow Lake tradition – his grandmother, Bea Weissman, founded Willow Lake in 1980 and Jake started attending camp at age 4.
+As an adult, Jake has grown up through the ranks beginning as a camp counselor and then a specialist, an outdoor adventure supervisor, and now a director.
 He holds a wealth of camp experience and knows personally the long history of Willow Lake.